SMotlaq/telemetry-hack/README.md

-# RadioLink R9DS telemtry hack
+# RadioLink R9DS telemetry hack

 Docs will be added asap.